gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_7_safety.md

 ## Introduction

-This article explains how to add safety elements after evaluating AI model outputs using the Azure AI Evaluation library.
-You will learn how to implement prompt shields, groundedness checks, custom safety categories, and text moderation to enhance the safety and reliability of your AI solutions.
+After evaluating AI model outputs, you may need to add safety elements to ensure responsible and secure use of generative AI.
+This guide explains how to add safety elements such as prompt shields, groundedness checks, custom safety categories, and text moderation using the Azure AI Evaluation library.
+The goal is to help you integrate these safety checks into your evaluation workflow.

 ## Prerequisites